SENSAAS/sensaas-py/README.md

 3. PyMOL (a molecular viewer; more information at [https://pymolwiki.org](https://pymolwiki.org))

-Retrieve and unzip SENSAAS repository.
-The directory containing executables is called sensaas-main.
+Retrieve and unzip SENSAAS-PY repository.
+The directory containing executables is called sensaas-py-main.

 ## MacOS